kimdurante/gis-workshop-waml-template/content/metadata/metadata.md

 ### Register Data

-Using the sourceId and Title for each layer, register the items in Argo under their APO/Collection.
+Using the sourceId and title for each layer, register the items in Argo under their APO/Collection.
 Use content type: File.
 This will create a DRUID for each layer.
 Add the DRUIDs to data.csv.

 ### Generate XML Metadata